fewling/SitnikovProblemSimulation/README.md

-# FYP_SitnikovProblemSimulation
+# SitnikovProblemSimulation
-Final Year Project (Physics, Celestial mechanics, Computational method)
+(Physics, Celestial mechanics, Computational method)

 # What is Three body problem?
 In physics and classical mechanics, the three-body problem is the problem of taking the initial positions and